lumos-io/futura/watcher/README.md

 KO_DOCKER_REPO=docker.io/davideberdin ko apply -f deploy/watcher.yaml
 ```

+## eBPF

+Still not sure how to do that but below there is the setup to work with it and generate the go bindings.

 ### Lima VM

 We are using `Lima VM` for it.
 Validate that it is installed by running `lima --version`.
 If not, run `brew install lima` to install it.
 After that, start the VM with the below since we need to use it for the eBPF.